MapcreatorIO/api-docs/source/v1/index.html.md

 - [`If-Match`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Match)
 - [`If-Unmodified-Since`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Unmodified-Since)

-We follow the standard as described on mozilla developer network
+We follow the standard as described on the Mozilla Developer Network.

-If you submit any of these headers the API will assume you only want to update a resource when the header condition is met, omit these if you do not care about preventing [the lost update problem](https://www.morpheusdata.com/blog/2015-02-21-lost-update-db)
+If you submit any of these headers the API will assume you only want to update a resource when the header condition is met, omit these if you do not care about preventing the [lost update problem](https://www.morpheusdata.com/blog/2015-02-21-lost-update-db)

 ## Query Parameters

 The API has a few query parameters available that you can use to help find the resources you need.

-All three of these query parameters are only available on listing endpoints, so endpoints that return an array of items.
+All of these query parameters are only available on listing endpoints, so endpoints that return an array of items.

 ### Pagination